jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) their GST registration status.
 (1B) If a listing intermediary is treated as if they were the operator of the electronic marketplace under section 60CB(5) or (7), the underlying supplier must treat the listing intermediary as if they were the operator for the purposes of subsections (1) and (2) to (4).
 (2) For the purposes of subsection (1)﻿(b), if the GST registration status of an underlying supplier changes, the underlying supplier must notify the operator of the electronic marketplace as soon as practicable.
 (3) For the purposes of section 60C(2BF), an underlying supplier who chooses to be liable for the payment of tax on a supply of listed services must notify the operator of the electronic marketplace of the election.
+Similarly, when the underlying supplier has notified a listing intermediary that they have chosen to be liable for the payment of tax on a supply of listed services, the listing intermediary must notify the operator of the electronic marketplace of the election when the operator would otherwise have been liable for the output tax on the supply.
 (4) Once notified under subsection (1), (2), or (3), the operator may rely on the information provided by the underlying supplier, and a deficiency in an amount of tax allocated to a taxable period that arises as a consequence of relying on the information provided is treated as a reduction in the total output tax allocated to the taxable period.
 (5) In addition to the information required to be provided under subsections (1), (2), and (3), an underlying supplier must also comply with the obligations imposed on them under sections 185S(3) and 185T(2) of the Tax Administration Act 1994 in relation to their obligation to provide information to a reporting platform operator under Part 11B of that Act.